Smooth Restart Principle

 Limitations

-Note: Only the files loaded in the on{...} callback will be automatically updated after a smooth restart.
-The files directly loaded or hardcoded in the startup script will not be automatically updated upon reload.
+Note: Only files loaded in on{...} callbacks will automatically update after a smooth restart.
+Files loaded directly in the startup script or hard-coded code will not automatically update upon running reload.

-The following code will not be updated after reload
+The following code will not update after reload

 $worker = new Worker('http://0.0.0.0:1234');